ami-inn/query/notes.md

 React Query provides utilities to help with this, such as `invalidateQueries` and `refetchQueries`, which allow you to refresh data in the cache based on partial matches of query keys.

 note if you structure you querykeys appropriatedly relying on fuzzy matchin g you can invalidate a whole subset of queries with a single call to invalidateQueries

+optimistic updates for mutations

+principle
+if you already know what the final u i should look like after the muttion show ther user the result of their action immediately then send the mutation to the server in the background